Find out what opportunities for multilingualism you have.

 Slim structure

 You want a clean structure with low overhead.
-Above all, they work alone on a website, do not need strong structures – and are content with fewer functions.
+They work primarily alone on a website, do not need strong structures – and make do with fewer functions.

 Stage 4